Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Intihuatana (Sun Clock): Beautiful sundial carved into the rock.

-The Temple of the Sun: Enormous rock and most sacred of all Machu Picchu’s temples.
+The Temple of the Sun: An enormous rock and the most sacred of all Machu Picchu’s temples.

 Temple of the Condor: A natural rock formation sculpted into a magnificent flying condor image.